relmsg/json-web-token/README.md

 ### Algorithms

 All tokens and services uses algorithms to sign, verify, encrypt and decrypt the token data.
-Each algorithm MUST implement `\RM\Security\Jwt\Algorithm\AlgorithmInterface`.
+Each algorithm MUST implement `\RM\Standard\Jwt\Algorithm\AlgorithmInterface`.

 ### Keys